James M. Furey, Sr.

 In 1957, Furey graduated from the Law School and approached his supervisor about transferring to the legal department at The Hartford.
 “He was reluctant to lose me, but a ‘higher-up’ approved this transfer and hired me as a staff attorney.”
 Furey worked mostly on medical malpractice cases.
 In 1961, he was appointed attorney of record for The Hartford in their downtown New York office.

 In this new role, Furey worked closely with a number of private law firms and ultimately left The Hartford to serve as a manager of one of those firms.
 After some time, he reunited with Russell Clune, a friend from elementary school.
 Together, they started a small firm of their own.
-In 1968, he founded the firm which ultimately became Furey, Furey, Leverage, Manzione, Williams & Darlington, P.C.
+In 1968, he founded the firm which ultimately became Furey, Furey, Leverage & Darlington, PC.

-Jim and his wife have four children: James Jr., who is a partner at Furey, Furey, Leverage, Manzione, Williams & Darlington, P.C.; Dennis; Sheila Furey O’Malley; and Kathleen Furey-Tran (St. John’s University, ’90L.)
+Jim is survived by his wife, Dolores, and four children: James Jr., who is a partner at Furey, Furey, Leverage & Darlington, P.C.; Dennis; Sheila Furey O’Malley; and Kathleen Furey-Tran (St. John’s University, ’90L.)